Espazine 1mg Injection

 Before taking it, inform your doctor if you are suffering from thyroid or kidney problems, epilepsy, Parkinson’s disease, glaucoma, or any heart problems.
 You should not take this medicine if you are under the influence of alcohol or any sleep-inducing, cough, and/ or allergy medication.
 This medicine can also lead to weight gain, eat a healthy balanced diet, avoid snacking with high-calorie food, and exercise regularly.

-Common side effects of Espazine
+Side effects of Espazine Injection

-Injection site reactions (pain, swelling, redness)
+- Injection site reactions (pain, swelling, redness)

 How to use Espazine Injection